What Does A School Counselor Do?

 Students may be referred for individual counseling as deemed necessary by the student, parents/guardians, and teachers.

 Counselor meets with students to:

 I reach 100% of the student population through teaching classroom character education classes.
-Students engage in classroom guidance each week.
-Several of the many subjects for the 2018-19 school year include:
+Students engage in classroom guidance bi-weekly.
+Several of the many subjects include:

 - Effective Problem Solving

 - Conflict Resolution

 - Studying Skills

 - And Much More!

 Small Group Counseling